MagicDuck/grug-far.nvim/README.md

 `History Add` action or automatically on certain successful actions like `Replace` and `Sync All`.

 When you would like to pick one of your history entries to reuse, you can use the `History Open` action to open the search history as a buffer.
-From there you can either pick an entry that will be auto-filled in.
+From there you can pick an entry that will be auto-filled in.

 Note that you can edit the history buffer and save just like any other buffer if you need to do some cleanup.
 The format of a history entry is: